dragon-dune/dragon-dune/dragon-dune.md

 Special:

 1. Orcs may not hire mercenaries.
-Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2s) at no cost.
+Instead, they my raise armies in Orcish territories (16, 16• , 17, 18, 1, 1★, 2, & 2•) at no cost.
-2. The Orcs may move units three territories in the movement round (instead of 2).
+2. The Orcs may move units 3 territories in the movement round (instead of 2).
 3. The Orcs take only half losses (rounded up) against Dragons.
 4. The Orcs take no losses from the Red Dragon, which they worship.